-10 Secrets to Instagram Millions, According to Abigail Ratchford
+10 Steps to Success from Instagram Icon Abigail Ratchford

 Over the course of our discussion with the social media megastar, Ratchford revealed her roadmap for turning her dream into millions of fans -- and then turning that fan base into a global business.
 Here are her 10 biggest takeaways.

 1. Take charge of your life and take a risk.

 “This social media model lifestyle sort of started by accident.
 I grew up in Scranton, Pennsylvania.
 I’m a small town girl.
 I did a photo shoot with a local photographer and he put the pictures up on his Facebook page.
 Within a few days, the pictures got picked up by Sports Illustrated and other places.
 So I started to do more and I realized that I really loved doing it.
 After about a year of doing that, I realized that there wasn’t going to be many opportunities for me in Scranton, so in 2014 I moved to L.A.
 I developed a whole blueprint plan for myself.
 And now here I am.”

 2. Good things don't happen by accident.
 Plan, plan, plan!